Writing Placement Prompt — Fall 2018

-Please read Paula Fass’s “The end of adolescence.”
+Please read “I Used to Insist I Didn’t Get Angry.
+Not Anymore.” by Leslie Jamison.
 Then, draft and compose an argument summary.
-An argument summary articulates the author’s central claim and explains how s/he uses evidence to explore and develop it.
-Imagine that you are writing to someone who has not read Fass’s article but who would be interested in her argument.
+An argument summary articulates the author’s central claim and explains how she uses evidence to explore and develop it.
+Imagine that you are writing to someone who has not read Jamison’s article but who would be interested in her argument.

 As you write, keep in mind that summaries should: